Minimum wage: Empirical studies

 Estimated minimum wage effects on employment from a meta-study of 64 other studies showed insignificant employment effect (both practically and statistically) from minimum-wage raises.
 The most precise estimates were heavily clustered at or near zero employment effects (elasticity = 0).

-Economists disagree as to the measurable impact of minimum wages in practice.
-This disagreement usually takes the form of competing empirical tests of the elasticities of supply and demand in labor markets and the degree to which markets differ from the efficiency that models of perfect competition predict.
+Economists disagree as to the impact of minimum wages on employment.
+Empirical studies usually estimate the elasticity of employment with respect to the minimum wage level.
+This is done by dividing the estimated causal effect on employment rate by the percentage change in the minimum wage.

 Economists have done empirical studies on different aspects of the minimum wage, including: